jordanstephens/dotfiles/readme.md

 ## Installation

-Clone the repo and run the install script
+Clone the repo and run the install script from your home directory

+    cd ~
     git clone git@github.com:your-github-name/dotfiles.git
     cd dotfiles
     ./install.sh

-You may want to change your login shell to zsh
+You will want to change your login shell to zsh

     chsh -s /bin/zsh